sharonye0/configs/README.md

 # Configurations

-Some configurations that a want on every linux installation.
+Some configurations that i want on every linux installation.